ag-ds-bubble/tseuler/README.md

 - A mini Dashboard for Time Series Analysis, with multiple variations to each kind of analysis
 - Inherent Frequency adjustment & calculations

-**Note : ** This library is still under development, in pre-beta phase.
-Will be publish a full version of the same soon :)
+**Note :** This library is still under development, in pre-alpha phase.
+Will publish an alpha version soon :)

 ## Example